 Political problems abounded, despite the truce with England.
 Samuel de Champlain, the re-appointed lieutenant general, had to partially rebuild Quebec.
 The Iroquois, who traded mostly with the Dutch, attacked the Huron and the French repeatedly and blockaded their trade routes.
 This postponed the missionaries’ journey to Huronia from 1933 to 1934, and when Fr.
 Brebeuf and Fr.
 Daniel did go, it was “by a more desolate northern route that included eight hundred miles by canoe” (Schmidt).

-The Mission to the Huron
+The Mission to the Hurons

 Arriving at Ihonatiria (near the village where he had lived from 1626-1629) in 1934, Fr.
 Brebeuf was named Superior of the Jesuit missions.
 He held this position for the next four years.
-With help from the Huron, the priests built themselves a dwelling, similar to those of the Huron.
+With help from the Hurons, the priests built themselves a dwelling, similar to those of the Huron.
 Fr.
 Brebeuf compared them to “bowers or garden arbors—some of which, in place of branches and vegetation, are covered with cedar bark, some others with large pieces of ash, elm, fir, or spruce bark” (John Wynne, The Jesuit Martyrs of North America).

 Besides teaching the Huron, Fr.
 Brebeuf also taught Fr.
 Daniel to speak Huron.
 They found it hard to overcome the superstitions of the Huron.
 During their first year, they baptized only twelve, all of whom were ill or elderly and about to die.
 Historian John J. Wynne explains that they would “confer baptism on adults only after mature preparation and proof of constancy.”